hardin47/website/Math152/Notes/02-bayes.md

 ```

-Now the MSE functions can be used to plot different error rates.
-Note that the value on the x-axis is thought of to be the **truth**, and the value on the y-axis is how bad the estimator is (as measured by mean squared error).
+The MSE can be used to assess the estimator (which may or may not be a function of the prior information).
+Note that the value on the x-axis is the **truth**, and the value on the y-axis is how good / bad the estimator is (as measured by mean squared error).

 ```r